braboj/tutorial-git/02-Concepts/03-objects.md

 ![Git Objects](../Assets/images/git-object-model.png)

-Git is a system which follows the project folder changes using snapshots.
+Git is a system which follows the project folder history using snapshots.
 In Git the snapshots are also called commit objects.
 Each snapshots represents the project at the moment of the commit.
 The project itself is represented using trees objects for folders and blob objects for the content of the files.
-The objects themselves are also called git hash objects.
-Each hash function has a unique ID consisting of 40 digits.
+The objects themselves are also called hash objects.
+Each hash object has a unique ID consisting of 40 digits.

 A hash function is used to generate the 40 digit reference number.
 Hash functions have the special property to transform data sets of any size to data sets of a fixed size.
+In git the input data is the content of the object.
-A small change in the input data will generate a big change in the output data.
+A small change of the object's content will generate a big change in the output data.
 In the example below the value **db79ba36b521373fcfaff3c2e422326a59fe26f6** is also the identification code for the commit object.

 ```shell
 $ git log -1